quicwg/base-drafts/draft-ietf-quic-tls.md

 If TLS experiences an error, it generates an appropriate alert as defined in Section 6 of {{TLS13}}.

-A TLS alert is turned into a QUIC connection error by converting the alert description into a QUIC error code.
+A TLS alert is turned into a QUIC connection error by converting the one-octet alert description into a QUIC error code.
 The alert description is added to 0x200 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
 The resulting value is sent in a QUIC CONNECTION_CLOSE frame.

-The alert level of all TLS alerts is "fatal", a TLS stack does not generate alerts at the "warning" level.
+The alert level of all TLS alerts is "fatal", a TLS stack MUST NOT generate alerts at the "warning" level.